tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

-This is my recollection of the most traumatic event I have experienced.
-It is like any other truly violent one, chaotic and instantaneous.
-None of lives tragic moments are long buildups, they are disorientatingly fleeting, only properly understood with hindsight.
+The following is my recollection of my life’s most traumatic event.
+It is like any other truly tragic one, chaotic and instantaneous.
+None of lives violent moments are long buildups and unavoidable consequences, they are disorientatingly fleeting and devastating, only properly understood with hindsight.
 But I think the retelling is important.
 If only to remember what happened.

 I am an electrician with a engineering degree.
 My father had a passion for boats and so naturally I spent some time in the navy.
 Although I learned much it is only important in so far as telling you that **I** was very qualified for my job.
 I worked on a cargo ship.
 That work was a very lonely existence.
 Hard to keep onto people when you are off shore for long stretches of time, especially women.
 I had a highschool sweetheart, and I spent time dating after we broke up.
-But no one could stomach my profession, and having me in exile so consistently.
+But no one could stomach my proffession, and having me in exile so consistently.
 So I make due with my own company.
-Sure when you are at sea you make friends for life, no way you can’t under those circumstances.
+Sure when you are at sea you make friends for life, no way you can’t under those circumstanses.
 The thing is just that most of these friends for life, you won’t ever see again.
 Everyone takes jobs when they can, and that means spending a lot of time on the same ship with different men.
-The men with families plan their schedules around those families, staying true to whats important to them.
+The men with families plan their scheduals around those families, staying true to whats important to them.
 And therefore often fly home when we port.
 It is different when you are a single man.
 Work can become an escape from your life.
 It can keep your mind off the things you really need, keep you from improving, from finding solutions, making changes.
 It can ocupy your mind even if that mind hungers desperately for change, seeking anything but that horrible doomed loneliness at sea.
 Still the work makes you stay, it takes away the energy you need to wonder, and find better things.

-The work that consumed my time on the waters was relatively simple.
+The work that consumed my time on the waters was relativly simple.
 I did maintenance.
 Specifically for the stuff that had to work.
 Lights, sensors, engine control and so on.
 Anything where you would think an electrical signal resultet in the mechanical change of a system, I was the man you talked to.
 That made days simple, I had one tool that was always with me, a voltmeter.
 Wondering if current is passing through this wire?
 Simple as connecting to it and you will know.
 Making my rounds around the ship this way checking this and that, I was constantly running into the entire crew.
 We all knew each other well after no time at all, but from the perspective of others I get why I was always greeted with surprise.
 I knew where they where stationed, but they knew little of my rounds, or didn’t care to.